"

 Possessive Pronouns in the Prepositional Case

 This is GRAMMAR.
 Let me be up front here.
 This is just serious grammar stuff.
 Bear with it.
 It’s SO important in Russian.
-Read through it and do the Quizlets on the following page.
-This is part of what makes learning Russian so notoriously challenging.
-This is the stuff you just have to LEARN.
+Read through it and do the practice sets that follow.
+This is part of what makes learning Russian so notoriously challenging – more endings.
+They just keep coming!
+And this is the stuff you just have to LEARN.

 • If a computer belongs to me, I say мой компью́тер.